jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/Product-Enter/Image-Safe-Standard.md

 f) Except for the /tmp directory, other directories do not allow 777 permissions.

-g) The default log service is guaranteed to run normally, such as dmesg, syslog, wtmp, btmp, sudo, etc.
+g) The default Log Service is guaranteed to run normally, such as dmesg, syslog, wtmp, btmp, sudo, etc.

 h) Non-public service ports are not open to the extranet (such as redis 6379, mongodb 27017, etc.), only open what is required.